amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 <BR><BR>
 **Uploading and Downloading Files**

-Now this is the last part I want to cover and is how to upload and download files to your server instance.
+The last part I want to cover is how to upload and download files to your server instance.

 Uploading Files (i.e. bringing file from your local machine to EC2 Instance):

-Switch to the Files pane
+<ul>Switch to the Files pane</ul>
 Navigate to the directory you wish to upload files into Click the Upload toolbar button.
 A menu box will open and select the file you want to upload.
-Choose the file you wish to upload and press OK
+Choose the file you wish to upload and press ``OK``
-Note that if you wish to upload several files or even an entire folder, you should first compress your files or folder into a zip file and then upload the zip file (when RStudio receives an uploaded zip file it automatically uncompresses it).
+<B>Note:</B> that if you wish to upload several files or even an entire folder, you should first compress your files or folder into a zip file and then upload the zip file (when RStudio receives an uploaded zip file it automatically uncompresses it).

 <p align="center"><img src='../img/posts/rstudioserver/upload.png'/></p>
 <BR><BR>